 Where do our featured destinations stand in terms of the travel traffic light system?

-Guatemala – Our expectation is that Guatemala will be designated as Amber and remain so for the rest of 2021.
+Guatemala – Guatemala is currently designated as Amber and we expect it to remain so for the rest of 2021.
 As there are no direct flights between the UK & Guatemala, travellers will also need to take into account the travel traffic light designation of wherever one flies via (generally the US).

 Confused or unclear on any aspect of the new travel traffic light system or regulations in relation to our featured travel destinations?
 Simply drop us an email on email@example.com or give us a call on 01580 764796.